n0psn0ps/n0psn0ps.github.io/_posts/2022-11-24-hacking-ble-communication.md

 <img src="https://github.com/n0psn0ps/n0psn0ps.github.io/blob/master/assets/bluetoothSnoop?raw=true" width="75%"/>

-Conveniently this outputs a log file that can be loaded into Wireshark and filtered for various packets sent to and from the Android device.

-So I first started with understanding what commands were being sent to and from my mobile device to the Apollo Lights.
-I carefully went through the Wireshark packet capture and located each UUID value and code that corresponded to the host and controller.
+After enabling the setting I began changing the light color and turning it on and off.
+Then I pull the log file from my Android device and I carefully went through the Wireshark packet capture.
+Locating each UUID value and code that corresponded to the host and controller.

 <img src="https://github.com/n0psn0ps/n0psn0ps.github.io/blob/master/assets/wireshark.png?raw=true" width="75%"/>

-Below is a key I quickly gathered from the data I found of various operations sent from the mobile device to the light.
+Below is a key I quickly gathered.
+From the data I found various operations sent from the mobile device to the light.
+Each corresponding to a different state change on the device.

 <img src="https://github.com/n0psn0ps/n0psn0ps.github.io/blob/master/assets/lightCodes.png?raw=true" width="75%"/>

 Briefly overviewing the Wireshark packet capture I noticed there was no credential based authentication happening between the Android device and Apollo light.
 So my next step was to control the LED strip without the recommended application.

 ## Sending Unauthenticated Commands to the Light
-After capturing and decoding the BLE communication I began playing with how I could control the Apollo LED Strip Light.
+I began playing with how I could control the Apollo LED Strip Light.
 I decided to use a quick and easy approach with the nRF Connect application.
 This allowed me to connect to the device and send the necessary codes to control the Apollo light.
 Below is a screenshot of all the available GATT devices that I could connect to using the Android device.

 <img src="https://github.com/n0psn0ps/n0psn0ps.github.io/blob/master/assets/nfsconnectDevices.png?raw=true" width="75%"/>

 I connected to my Apollo light device named __AP-9215B999C62E__ by pressing the connect button.
-I then scrolled through the list of available services for my device all with fairly simple naming conventions.
+I then scrolled through the list of available services for my device.
+All with fairly simple naming convention.
 You can use the following [guide](https://www.bluetooth.com/specifications/assigned-numbers/) to figure out common UUID numbers used for commercial devices with BLE communication.

 <img src="https://github.com/n0psn0ps/n0psn0ps.github.io/blob/master/assets/nfsconnectWrite.png?raw=true" width="75%"/>

-Using the key I built out before from the Wireshark dump.
+Using the key I built out before from the log file dump.
 I was able to turn off and on the light and change it to various colors using the nRF Connection application.
-All I needed to to was press the up arrow for the WRITE, WRITE NO RESPONSE and input the values seen in the screenshot below.
+All I needed to do was press the up arrow for the WRITE, WRITE NO RESPONSE and input the values seen in the screenshot below.

 <img src="https://github.com/n0psn0ps/n0psn0ps.github.io/blob/master/assets/apolloOff.png?raw=true" width="75%"/>